therebelrobot/countryjs/README.md

 //  ...
 // ]
 ```
+## Special Thanks
+Special thanks to johan for his work on [johan/world.geo.json](https://github.com/johan/world.geo.json), who made the geojson portion of this build possible.
 ## Contributing
 Feel free to fork and create a pull request.
 2 space tabs, spaces only.
 Try to adhere to the form of the current code.
 ## License